Monday, December 28, 2020

 Thursday, June 11, 2020

-After more than half a century, Mr. Edward Greenawald, still a bachelor and in advancing age, has decided to pass these old photos to someone who may have some use of them.
-Indeed, they prove to be.
-Some of these old historical photos have since been selected by the School Management Board and put up on display along the "History Walk" of SM Lok Yuk in Likas.
+After more than half a century, Mr. Edward Greenawald - still a bachelor and now well advanced in age - decided to entrust these old photographs to someone who might find value in them.
+And indeed, they have found their purpose.
+Several of these historical gems have since been carefully selected by the School Management Board and are now proudly displayed along the “History Walk” of SM Lok Yuk in Likas, where they serve as a visual reminder of the school’s rich past.

 Edward posed with another LCA teacher, Mr. Gores at their residence at Kampong Basel.
 Kampong Basel is now where Wisma BCCM, the headquarters of Basel Christian Church of Malaysia is situated.